 Check out our video for a summary.
 Kindly presented by Anna from our Operations team.
 (Thanks Anna!).

 Short-sleeved base layer t-shirt or cycling jersey – We recommend breathable and moisture-wicking fabric and a comfortable fit.

 Long-sleeved base layer t-shirt or cycling jersey – For the chillier days, a merino wool long-sleeved top or jersey will not go amiss!

-Lightweight fleece jacket or gilet.
-These are a great option to be able to whip on during a stop and are surprisingly windproof and cosy for something so light.
-We also love the elasticated armholes to ensure they’re not restricting while riding.
-For Women and Men.
+Lightweight fleece jacket or gilet – Something you’re able to whip on during a stop.
+Lookout for elasticated armholes to ensure they’re not restricting you while riding.

-Padded lycra cycling shorts.
-Perhaps the most important item in terms of riding comfort!
+Padded lycra cycling shorts/chamois – Perhaps the most important item in terms of riding comfort, bibbed or not bibbed.
 If you’ve never tried lycra bib shorts then it may feel a little strange, to begin with.
 But give them a go as there really is no better option for keeping comfortable on the saddle as it keeps everything where it should.
 If you’re not too keen on the sleeker look you can get padded baggy shorts or wear baggier shorts on top of your lycra ones, but nothing underneath them as that would negate all the benefits that padded shorts offer.

-Clear lens glasses or interchangeable sunglasses (100% UVA and UVB protection).
-These unisex interchangeable glasses are also adjustable to fit your face exactly.
+Riding Lenses – Clear lens glasses or interchangeable sunglasses (100% UVA and UVB protection).
+These are essential and will keep the wind and other things from going into your eyes.